MikeGawi/ePiframe/README.md

 ## Next steps

 * Connect display to Raspberry Pi
-* Add your Google account support to Google Photos API on [Google Console](https://developers.google.com/photos/library/guides/get-started) - *Enable the Google Photos Library API*
+* Add your Google account (the one used to pull photos from) support to Google Photos API on [Google Console](https://developers.google.com/photos/library/guides/get-started) - *Enable the Google Photos Library API*
   * Name it *ePiframe*
   * Use *TVs and Limited Input* as application type
   * Or through the Google API Console:
     * Go to the [Google API Console](https://console.developers.google.com/apis/library)
     * From the menu bar, select a project or create a new project
-    * To open the Google API Library, from the Navigation menu, select *APIs & Services > Library*
+    * To open the Google API Library, from the Navigation menu, select *APIs & Services -> Library*
     * Search for *Google Photos Library API*.
 Select the correct result and click *Enable*
 * Download credentials JSON file for the API from the previous step - *Download client configuration* button
   *  Or Download icon in *[Google Console](https://console.cloud.google.com/) -> Credentials -> OAuth 2.0 Client IDs*